 Section 2.
 Legislative Function.
 As the faculty legislative body, the Faculty Senate shall exercise authority over all matters that pertain to academic policies of the university, including instruction, research, and continuing education.
 Affairs of the university which directly and primarily affect the faculty include, but are not limited to, determination of curricula, standards of admission and selection, retention and transfer of students, scholarships and honors, requirements for the granting of degrees, candidates for honorary degrees, instructional standards throughout the university, and matters of the faculty's welfare.
 The Faculty Senate shall be responsible for developing policy with regard to major issues which affect the institution, such as, change in the mission of the university, addition or deletion of programs, contracts with government agencies, and public questions which affect the role of the institution or endanger the principle of academic freedom.
-The Faculty Senate shall be responsible for standing communication among the faculty and the administration, the student body, and the staff.
-It shall establish rules and procedures for standing committee actions, with the specific exceptions detailed in this constitution shall be subject to review, amendment, approval, or rejection by the Faculty Senate.
+The Faculty Senate shall be responsible for maintaining communication among the faculty and the administration, the student body, and the staff.
+It shall establish rules and procedures for standing committees and shall be responsible for overseeing the election of Faculty Senate members.
+All standing committee actions, with the specific exceptions detailed in this constitution shall be subject to review, amendment, approval, or rejection by the Faculty Senate.